 Acne is the term used to describe blackheads, whiteheads, pimples or any clogged pores that occur on the face or body.
-Most acne problems occur during the adolescent years, but it can sometimes occur before or even after the teenage years.
+Most acne problems occur during adolescence, but can sometimes occur before or even after the teenage years.

-Acne can often play a detrimental effect in one's self-esteem because it ruins the natural beauty of a person's facial features.
-Normally, minor acne will come and go on its own, recurring more frequently between the ages of adolescence and becoming less thereafter.
-Occasionally, acne can continually cause problems for a person later in life.
-More severe cases of acne can lead to more serious, permanent scarring.
+Acne can often have a detrimental effect on one's self-esteem because it disturbs the natural beauty of a person's facial features.
+Normally, minor acne will come and go on its own, recurring more frequently between the ages of adolescence and becoming less common thereafter.
+Occasionally, acne can cause problems for a person later in life.
+More severe cases of acne can lead to more serious permanent scarring.

 There are a number of techniques available today to treat acne.
-Doctors can recommend habitual changes in a person's lifestyle to help reduce the reoccurrence of breakouts.
-Medications are also often used to lessen the severity of outbreaks.
+Providers can recommend habitual changes in a person's lifestyle to help reduce the reoccurrence of breakouts.
+Medications are often used to lessen the severity of outbreaks.
 Advanced laser therapies and chemical peels are also available to treat acne.